MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 uid: microsoft.quantum.providers.quantinuum.support
 ---

-# Support Policy for Quantinuum in Azure Quantum
+# Support policy for Quantinuum in Azure Quantum

 This article describes the Microsoft support policy that applies when you use the Honeywell provider in Azure Quantum.
 The article applies to any of the targets under this provider.